Based on feedback from hospice leaders nationally, the fourth updated quality score calculation was uploaded 10/16/23.

-- Hospice Visits in the Last Days of Life, per Care Compare for Hospice (HIS)
+- Hospice Visits in Last Days of Life, from 8/23 Hospice Item Set.

 Why now?
 The discussion of hospice quality has been occurring for decades.
 Ranking hospice quality and sharing that information publicly is not without risk - which is the primary reason no one has done it.
 However, in recent months, there has been a dramatic increase in the number of hospice providers and some critique of the hospice field.
 This has created confusion for the general public regarding how to choose a hospice provider.
 Hospice Analytics' mission is to increase access to and utilization of high-quality hospice service.
 We decided to create a tool to help the general public find high-quality hospices and integrate it into our existing National Hospice Locator.
 The time is now...

 The National Hospice Locator was publicly launched in 2012 to help the general public find hospice providers in their area.
 It averages 12,000+ visits and searches / month.
 Until recently, the default sort was based on hospice census.
 The largest hospices were listed first - mostly due to the assumption that larger hospices had greater capacity for depth and breadth of services.
 However, the largest hospices may or may not have the highest quality - quality is a different dynamic.
 Therefore, beginning 4/12/23, the National Hospice Locator has changed how the default sort order of hospices listed - now based on a calculated quality score.
 Users may still sort search results by hospice size and other factors.